 Starting at the base of the problem

 Experienced contractors know that producing quality concrete flatwork begins with the proper preparation of the slab support system.
 Using proper compaction techniques, contractors efficiently transform raw land into an engineered system of uniform support.
-Reducing exposure to structural cracking, improper slab thicknesses, uneven joints, and structural curling is easy when contractors employ proper compaction tools to construct the slab support system.
+Reducing exposure to structural cracking, improper slab thicknesses, and uneven joints is easy when contractors employ proper compaction tools to construct the slab support system.
 In this article we’ll do a deep-dive on best practices for compaction, how to determine which equipment and materials to use for various applications, and some of the pitfalls to watch out for.